 Despite Serbia's fascinating history of often uncomfortable political and religious changes, the country has been the birthplace of some other notable people.
 Nikola Tesla, pioneer of electricity, was born there and more recently the nation has produced some pretty awesome tennis players.
-(Any similarity between the Serbian Cross and the layout of a clay tennis court is purely coincidental.)
+(Any similarity between the Serbian Cross and the layout of a tennis court is coincidental.
+Maybe!)

 Although Serbs account for just 0.1% of the world's population, the country produces 20% of one of the world's best nutrients: rubus idaeus, more commonly known as raspberries.
-The red background of the Serbian cross, however, does not represent raspberries.
-The red is simply from the red/blue/white Pan-Slavic tricolour, symbolising freedom and revolutionary ideals.
+The red background of the Serbian cross, however, doesn't represent raspberries, rather it's simply from the red/blue/white Pan-Slavic tricolour, symbolising freedom and revolutionary ideals.